-The CDSS QA staff are responsible for tracking and analyzing data reported quarterly by the counties and gathered during CDSS QA county monitoring visits.
+CDSS staff are responsible for tracking and analyzing data reported quarterly by the counties and gathered during CDSS QA county monitoring reviews.
 CDSS staff analyze online CMIPS data and data reported on the quarterly SOC 824 forms to identify program issues specific to a particular county or statewide.